melessawy/aws_ml_usecases/README.md

 # aws_ml_usecases
-Implementation of machine learning problems using Jupyter notebooks on AWS Sagemaker
+Implementation of machine learning problems using Jupyter notebooks on AWS Sagemaker Notebooks (or Jupyter Notebooks).